Anthony Pun: Directorial debut and multi-faceted career (2017–present)

 In 2023, Pun made his first solo directorial effort with One More Chance, which featured a screenplay by Chong and starred Chow Yun-fat.
 Tay Yek Keak of Today noted that Pun's background as a cinematographer "doubles as an effective tourist brochure with panoramic views of Macau's scenic sights"; while Edmund Lee of South China Morning Post described Pun's vision as "a rare attempt at a heartwarming drama".
-That same year, he also served as cinematographer for Jack Ng's A Guilty Conscience, which currently holds the title of the highest-grossing domestic film in Hong Kong.
+That same year, he also served as cinematographer for Jack Ng's A Guilty Conscience, which held the title of the highest-grossing domestic film in Hong Kong.
 He collaborated with Chong again on the 2023 crime drama film The Goldfinger, starring Tony Leung Chiu-wai and Andy Lau, for which he won Best Cinematography the second time in the 42nd Hong Kong Film Awards.
 Keith Ho, writing for HK01, praised the film's cinematography as "brilliant", crediting Pun for bringing back "the dazzling era of Hong Kong to the big screen".

 In 2024, Pun made his second solo directorial effort while also serving as the cinematographer for the disaster film Cesium Fallout, the first feature film from Hong Kong centered around a radiation crisis.
 James Marsh of Deadline Hollywood noted that Pun's dual role ensured "that the unfolding mayhem retains a visual coherence", acknowledging his ability to strike a balance between disastrous scenes and images that resonate with the preceding pandemic and protests, serving as a political satire packaged with "boisterous, breathless" vibes; while Edmund Lee of South China Morning Post also commended Pun for effectively blending "firefighting action, government workplace bureaucracy, nefarious business practices and epic effects sequences", which "vividly picture the city in ruins".
 He also cinematographed the drama film The Last Dance that year, where Richard Kuipers of Variety particularly praised Pun's "polished cinematography in Hong Kong's Hung Hom funeral district", which made the film capable of "making lists of memorable movie funeral scenes".
+In 2026, Pun cinematographed the comedy film Night King and the crime thriller film Cold War 1994.